Structured play: what is it?

 - Talk only as much as you need to.

 - Keep playtime short.

 - Redirect inappropriate play.
-For example, if your child is banging blocks together, you could prompt him to stack them, or redirect him to an activity that involves banging.
+For example, if your child is banging blocks together, you could prompt your child to stack them or redirect your child to different activity that involves banging.

-As your child with autism spectrum disorder (ASD) becomes more able to complete structured play activities on her own, you can begin to expand how long you play and the number of activities you do with your child.
+As your autistic child learns to complete structured play activities on their own, you can begin to expand how long you play and the number of activities you do with your child.
 For example, once your child can complete a few activities, try to set up a few different play stations around the house.

 This way, your child can practise moving between activities and focusing on different things without having you there all the time.